NathanVuSwinburne/procurement-analytics-dashboard-tableau/README.md

 ---

 ## Key Learnings
-- Effective analytics requires more than charts — **clarity, usability, and context** are critical
+- Effective analytics requires more than charts because **clarity, usability, and context** are critical
 - Dashboard interactivity plays a major role in supporting executive decision-making
 - Learning Tableau expanded my analytics skill set and encouraged **tool-agnostic thinking** about dashboard design
 - Comparing tools, I found **Power BI’s UX more intuitive for deep customisation**, but Tableau was a fun and valuable platform to learn